History of Sierra Leone: Mane invasions (16th century)

 The Mane invasions of the mid-16th century had a profound impact on Sierra Leone.
-The Mane (also called Mani), southern members of the Mande language group, were a warrior people, well-armed and well-organized, who lived east and possibly somewhat north of present-day Sierra Leone, occupying a belt north of the coastal peoples.
+The Mane (also called Mani) were members of the Mande language group.
+A warrior people, well-armed and well-organized, they lived east and somewhat north of present-day Sierra Leone.
 Sometime in the early 16th century they began moving south.

-According to some Mane who spoke to a Portuguese (Dornelas) in the late 16th century, their travels had begun as a result of the expulsion of their chief, a woman named Macario, from the imperial city in Mandimansa, their homeland.
+According to some Mane who spoke to a Portuguese writer (Dornelas) in the late 16th century, their travels had begun as a result of the expulsion of their chief from the imperial city of Mandimansa, their homeland.

-Their first arrival at the coast was east of Sierra Leone, at least as far away as River Cess and likely farther.
+There are conflicting accounts among historians of how these invasions happened.
+Some historians place their first arrival at the coast east of Sierra Leone, at least as far as the River Cess and likely farther.
 They advanced northwest along the coast toward Sierra Leone, conquering as they went.
-They incorporated large numbers of the people they conquered into their army, with the result that by the time they reached Sierra Leone, the rank and file of their army consisted mostly of coastal peoples; the Mane were its commanding group.
+Others contend that they arrived on the coast near Sherbro Island.
+They incorporated large numbers of the people they conquered into their army, with the result that the rank and file consisted mostly of coastal peoples, while the Mane were its commanding group.

-The Mane used small bows, which enabled Manes to reuse their enemies' arrows against them, while the enemy could make no use of the Manes' short arrows.
-Rodney describes the rest of their equipment thus:

-The rest of their arms consisted of large shields made of reeds, long enough to give complete cover to the user, two knives, one of which was tied to the left arm, and two quivers for their arrows.
-Their clothes consisted of loose cotton shirts with wide necks and ample sleeves reaching down to their knees to become tights.
-One striking feature of their appearance was the abundance of feathers stuck in their shirts and their red caps.